Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: NC regular languages to control NC OPLs

 Then, all states belonging to $\mathcal T[i]$ are also labeled in the same way, so that if a state $A$ belongs to different counter tables, $\mathcal T[i]$ and $\mathcal T[h]$, $i \ne h$, it will be split into different states $A[i]$ and $A[h]$; if instead it belongs to just one counter with only one associated table, for convenience it will be labeled with the same index $i$ identifying the table.
 If it does not belong to any counter table, it remains unlabeled.

-Then, $\hat{\mathcal C}(G^L)$'s transitions are defined as follows: \begin{itemize} \item For every macro-transition $A \boldtranss{\pmb\delta}{f} B $ where $A$ and $B$ are both descending or both ascending, for all $m$ copies $A[1], A[2], \ldots A[m]$ of $A$ and $n$ copies $B[1], B[2], \ldots B[n]$ of $B$, $A \boldtranss{\pmb\delta}{f} B $ is replaced by $m \cdot n$ macro-transitions $A[i] \boldtranss{\hat{\pmb\delta}}{f} B[h] $, where $A[i]$ and/or $B[h]$ remain $A$ and/or $B$ if they do not belong to any counter table. \item For every transition $\dd A \boldtranss{\pmb\delta}{f} \uu A $, if $A$ belongs to some descending and/or ascending counter --thus it is labeled $ \dd A[i]$ and/or $ \uu A[h]$-- all possible $\dd A[i] \boldtranss{\hat{\pmb\delta}}{f} \uu A[h] $ replace the original macro-transition. \end{itemize}
+Then, $\hat{\mathcal C}(G^L)$'s transitions are defined as follows: \begin{itemize} \item For every macro-transition $A \boldtranss{\pmb\delta}{f} B $ where $A$ and $B$ are both descending or both ascending, for all $m$ copies $A[1], A[2], \ldots A[m]$ of $A$ and $n$ copies $B[1], B[2], \ldots B[n]$ of $B$, $A \boldtranss{\pmb\delta}{f} B $ is replaced by $m \cdot n$ macro-transitions $A[i] \boldtranss{\hat{\pmb\delta}}{f} B[h] $, where $A[i]$ and/or $B[h]$ remain $A$ and/or $B$ if they do not belong to any counter table. \item For every transition $\dd A \boldtranss{\pmb\delta}{f} \uu A $, if $A$ belongs to some descending and/or ascending counter ---thus it is labeled $ \dd A[i]$ and/or $ \uu A[h]$--- all possible $\dd A[i] \boldtranss{\hat{\pmb\delta}}{f} \uu A[h] $ replace the original macro-transition. \end{itemize}

-\begin{example} Consider the fragment of a control graph ${\mathcal C}(G^L)$ (which could be indifferently a descending or an ascending part thereof) depicted in Figure~\ref{fig:nex1}.
-The corresponding fragment of $\hat {\mathcal C}(G^L)$ is given in Figure~\ref{fig:nex1-1}.
+\begin{exa} Consider the fragment of a control graph ${\mathcal C}(G^L)$ (which could be indifferently a descending or an ascending part thereof) depicted in Figure~\ref{fig:nex1} (left).
+The corresponding fragment of $\hat {\mathcal C}(G^L)$ is given in Figure~\ref{fig:nex1-1} (right).

 The example shows the case of two counter tables sharing some states.
 Notice that in general the construction of $\hat {\mathcal C}(G^L)$ increases the number of counters which are all isomorphic to the original one: for instance, in the case of Figure~\ref{fig:nex1-1}, instead of the path $A \boldtrans{a} H \boldtrans{b} L \boldtrans{a} B \boldtrans{b} A$, we have $A[1] \boldtrans{a} H[1] \boldtrans{b} L[1] \boldtrans{a} B[1] \boldtrans{b} A[1]$, but also $A[1] \boldtrans{a} H[2] \boldtrans{b} L[1] \boldtrans{a} B[1] \boldtrans{b} A[1]$, $A[1] \boldtrans{a} H[1] \boldtrans{b} L[2] \boldtrans{a} B[1] \boldtrans{b} A[1]$ \ldots.
 We will see, however, that, despite the increased number of paths, none of them will generate a counting path after the further transformation from $\hat {\mathcal C}(G^L)$ to $\overline {\mathcal C}(G^L)$.